bitquery/streaming-data-platform-docs/docs/examples/Arbitrum/Smart_Contract_Events.md

 sidebar_position: 4
 ---

-# Arbitrum Smart Contract Events
+# Arbitrum Smart Contract Events API

 In this section we will see how to get Arbitrum Smart Contract Events information using our API.